 \subsection{Bookkeeping of clusters}

-In this section, we introduce a device called the \emph{piling process}, which is designed to keep track of the clustering oscillations.
-It is an adaptation of the \emph{tail process}, introduced in \cite{BS09}, to a more general setting.
+In this section, we introduce a device called the \emph{transformed anchored tail process}, which is designed to keep track of the clustering oscillations.
+It is an adaptation of the \emph{tail process}, introduced in \cite{BS09}, to a tool more applicable in the dynamical setting.
 In \cite{BS09} and subsequent papers (for example, \cite{BKS12,BPS18}), the tail process was always defined under the assumption that the original process $\X_0, \X_1,\ldots$ is \emph{jointly regularly varying} (see Definition~\ref{def:jointly-rv}), which is not natural to assume \emph{a priori} in the dynamical systems setting.
-This assumption (jointly regularly variation) together with an assumption on the dependence structure stronger than $\tilde \D'_{q_n}$ (\cite[Condition~4.1]{BS09}) allowed the authors there to prove the existence of the tail process and several very useful properties about it.
-Motivated by the applications to dynamical systems, here, we will work in a more general setting (without assuming, \emph{a priori}, jointly regular variation) and since $\D'_{q_n}$ is even weaker than $\tilde \D'_{q_n}$, some of the properties of the tail process will be required as adapted assumptions in the definition of the piling process.
-One of the advantages is that we obtain very general enriched functional limits for extremal processes and record point processes, for example, without assuming regularly varying tails and much less the restrictive structure imposed by jointly regular variation.
+This assumption (joint regular variation) together with an assumption on the dependence structure stronger than $\tilde \D'_{q_n}$ (\cite[Condition~4.1]{BS09}) allowed the authors there to prove the existence of the tail process and several very useful properties about it.
+Motivated by the applications to dynamical systems, here, we will not assume, \emph{a priori}, joint regular variation and since $\D'_{q_n}$ is even weaker than $\tilde \D'_{q_n}$, some of the properties of the tail process will be required as adapted assumptions in the definition of the transformed anchored tail process.
+One of the advantages is that we obtain very general enriched functional limits for extremal processes and record point processes, for example, without assuming regularly varying tails.